m-ld/m-ld-website/src/topics/use-cases.md

 ### Robotics
 Robotics and AI are enabling labour-saving opportunities in industry.
-Fully centralised control of such devices is impractical as decisions must be made based on data with liveness in the millisecond range. **m-ld** can be used to support a 'shared-consciousness' model, in which autonomous units are able to keep each other instantly appraised of changes in their environment and to their common objectives.
+Fully centralised control of such devices is impractical as decisions must be made based on data with a high degree of liveness. **m-ld** can be used to support a 'shared-consciousness' model of derived knowledge, in which autonomous units are able to keep each other instantly appraised of changes in their environment and to their common objectives.

 ### Edge Computing
 An approach to managing the deluge of data from traditional and IoT devices is